wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 <hr />

+   The rest of this article describes <strong>coding tricks</strong> used and how you might customize the script.

 ## Edit sample.sh

 1. Use a text editor or IDE to open the `sample.sh` file.

-   The rest of this article describes <strong>coding tricks</strong> used and how you might customize the script.
+   ### Indent 3 spaces

+   It's an asthetic choice.

+   <a target="_blank" href="https://google.github.io/styleguide/shell.xml?showone=Use_Local_Variables#Use_Local_Variables">Google's Style Guide</a>
+   calls for two spaces.

+   But <strong>three spaces</strong> make the line indent under if align better.
+   And the if statement is the most common in the script.

    ### First line Shebang and comments